mqlight/nodejs-mqlight/README.md

 ## Release notes

+### 0.1.0000000000

+* Second beta release.
+* Support for Mac OS X.
+* Support for sending and receiving 'at-least-once' messages either with automatic or manual confirmation by the receiver.
+* Updated samples to use service/topic arguments instead of address.

-### 0.1.0
+### 0.1.2014042204

 * Initial beta release.
 * Support for sending and receiving 'at-most-once' messages.
 * Support for wildcard subscriptions.
 * Support for shared subscriptions.
-* Switch samples to use service/topic arguments instead of address.